huddah01/LeetCode/README.md

 # LeetCode
-This contains all the LeetCode solutions
+This contains all the LeetCode solutions I've worked on.
+They're done with c++.